Click Media Resources in the navigation bar to manage your media resources.

-Click Add Media Resource and enter a name for the media resource.
-Make sure to use a unique name as you won't be able to add it if it has the same name as an existing system resource.
+To add a single resource, click Add Media Resource and enter a name for the media resource.
+Make sure to use a unique name, as you won't be able to add it if it has the same name as an existing system resource.
 Click OK.

 Properties of the new media resource are displayed to the right of the list.
 You can choose to add a Description to describe the purpose of this resource.
-You can also add Tags to relate this resource to similar media resources with the same tags.
+You can also add Tags to associate this resource with media resources that share the same tags.

 - Audio files must be recorded in (or converted to) the G711 u-Law 8 kHz (also known as G.711Mu or G.711μ) audio codec.
 They must also be single-channel (mono) and saved as a .wav file.

 Click the File button to select and upload your recording.
 A checkmark appears if the file is uploaded successfully.
 After you have saved the audio resource, you can click the play button to listen to the audio file.

 If the media resource is going to be used for chats, you can enter text to display in the Alternate Text field or select a Standard Response message.

 Import Bulk Audio

 This option enables you to upload a package of media resources to a collection.
 This can be useful if you've exported a collection to make changes—maybe you've added new resources, made new audio recordings, or updated the properties of several resources specified in the associated CSV file—and now you want to refresh the collection with the changes.

 From the Media Resources page, select the media collection you want to add resources to.
 Click Import Bulk Audio, select the zip file that contains the resources you want to import, and click Submit.
 Designer checks the zip file to see if there are any errors, and lets you know if anything needs to be corrected before it imports the resources into the collection.